-- Chronic Apical Abscess: The tooth has a sinus tract.
+4. Chronic Apical Periodontitis: The tooth has a sinus tract.

 Sometimes they have significant facial swelling, and sometimes it’s a small vestibular swelling, so bear in mind there is a variety of how this can show up.
 Again, abscess signifies the presence of purulence.
 Your patient may have little pain or a lot pain with pain to percussion, but the diagnosis of Acute Apical Abscess (AAP) will always trump that of SAP.